cgarbin/cot6930-natural-language-processing/assignment2/README.md

 class (see note [in this section](#choosing-words-to-keep) that this is an approximate number).

-Change `wordsToKepp` to 2000 and save the configuration.
+Change `wordsToKeep` to 2000 and save the configuration.

 ![Change to words to keep](./pics/svm-change-to-2000-words.png)